 Commencement Ceremony begins.
 Graduates will remain standing for Invocation.
 Men will remove their caps for Invocation and Benediction.
 Following the welcome from the President and the Board of Trustees and Alumni, speakers, and the conferral of honorary degrees, the Vice President for Academic Affairs and Dean of Faculty will call graduates in placement number order (Master of Arts candidates first, Bachelor of Arts candidates second).
 You will rise in place.
 The first standing row will proceed as directed by the Faculty Marshal.

 As your name is called, you will advance onto the stage towards the President.
 Take your diploma with your left hand, shake hands with your right hand, and proceed across the stage toward the opposite end of the row from where you started.
 The line will continually move up so that each graduate returns to their original seat.
 Remain standing until all graduates have been called.

 Upon signal from the President, shift your tassels to the opposite side of your cap.
 Graduates will stand as directed by the Faculty Marshals and will prepare for recessional from Newman Field.
 Order of recession: Speakers, Board of Trustees, Faculty, Master of Arts graduates, Bachelor of Arts graduates.

 Important Reminder: The Whittier College alcohol policy does not permit the drinking of alcohol while in line, in the amphitheater, or in the quad.
 Violation of this policy will result in your immediate removal from the Commencement Ceremony.

 Distribution of Diplomas

-Outstanding holds and financial obligations with Whittier College will prevent the release of your diploma.
+Outstanding holds, financial obligations, and disciplinary sanctions with Whittier College will prevent the release of your diploma.
 Please make arrangements to resolve any outstanding holds and obligations prior to your graduation.